carloshvp/Public-notes/README.md

 1. Go to GitHub
 1. Search and click the "*Create Pull-request*" button :)

+### VIM exit
+I hate Vim because I always forget how to use it.
+If I am ever trapped there, press "Esc" and write ":wq" and "Enter" so that it is saves and exit

 # ToDos
 - show git branch/status in terminal?